odpi/egeria-docs/site/docs/release-notes/roadmap.md

     - A governance server makes use of open metadata to actively manage an aspect of the digital landscape.
 The [governance server services :material-dock-window:](https://github.com/odpi/egeria/tree/main/open-metadata-implementation/governance-servers){ terget=gh } each provide the principle subsystem of a [type of governance server](/concepts/governance-server).
     - The [generic handlers](/services/generic-handlers) provide support for the type specific maintenance and retrieval of metadata that follows the [open metadata types](/types).
 This includes managing visibility of metadata through the [Governance Zones](/concepts/governance-zone/), calls to [Open Metadata Security](/features/metadata-security/overview/) and [metadata management using templates](/features/templated-cataloguing/overview/).
 - The [open metadata frameworks](/frameworks) define the interfaces implemented by components that "plug-in" to Egeria, either to integrate calls to third party technology or extend the function of Egeria.
 The frameworks are as follows:
+    - [Audit Log Framework (ALF)](/frameworks/alf/overview) - extensions for all types of connectors to enable natural language diagnostics such as exceptions and audit log messages.
     - [Open Connector Framework (OCF)](/frameworks/ocf/overview) - base framework for all types of plug-in components called connectors.
+    - [Open Integration Framework (OIF)](/frameworks/oif/overview) - specialized connectors for metadata exchange and synchronization with third party technologies.
     - [Open Discovery Framework (ODF)](/frameworks/odf/overview) - specialized connectors called discovery services that support automated metadata discovery,
     - [Governance Action Framework (GAF)](/frameworks/gaf/overview) - specialized connectors for the triage and remediation of issues found in the digital landscape.
-    - [Audit Log Framework (ALF)](/frameworks/alf/overview) - extensions for all types of connectors to enable natural language diagnostics such as exceptions and audit log messages.

 ### Deployment resources